kushal2011/Recipe-Oracle/README.md

 - (Deeplink)share with all the details of recipe and link to playstore app
 - add empty/no data found
 - add analytics
-- add cuisines list to local caching and make it from remote config
 - save response gotten from gemini search to database

 # TODO (Long term)